- LightBot! Catchy little tune? Precoding and logic skills development? Yes please!

 - It’s a shame kids aren’t allowed to pocket pine cones, rocks, and pick an occasional flower in parks.
 In the meantime, there's the Wilderness Awareness School, which includes a great Friday 9am – 3pm class that complements our TDA schedule.

-- And there's also the lovely Itty Bitty Camps program at Discovery Park for smaller folk.
+- And there's also the lovely Wild Child Seattle program at Carkeek Park for smaller folk.

 - And the Farm to Forest program in Duvall.

 - Parent Map is a local parenting magazine (though topics tend to be mom-centric, they are generally journalistically balanced) with articles that range from informative and thoughtful, to stir-the-pot rhetorical.
 Their kids events calendar is the very best!

 - Tenzan Aikido (on Aurora Ave near Green Lake).
 Sensai Bruce Bookman is a world-class Aikido master and happens to be a great teacher too!
 (Look for lower-enrollment classes to take advantage of Sensei’s outstanding personal attention).
 Aikido is so much about fighting as it is about developing the link between mind and body.
 A kid’s membership at Tenzan Aikido means gets you unlimited classes!

 - Capitol Music (now Ted Brown Music) is the best music store in Seattle and a partner with our music appreciation programming.
 Their store manager, Asher, has been a guest musician for an electric guitar workshop at TDA!